-The 2020 Medicare Trustees Report shows that Medicare solvency remains greatly improved since the enactment of the Affordable Care Act (ACA), with the Hospital Insurance Trust Fund paying full benefits until 2026.
+Despite this, the Medicare Trustees Report continues to show the positive impact of the Affordable Care Act (ACA) on Medicare’s solvency; Part A Trust Fund is projected to pay full benefits until 2028 rather than the projected insolvency in 2017 prior to the enactment of the ACA.
 Implementation of payment and delivery system reforms that emphasize coordinated care especially for people with multiple chronic conditions, incentives to reduce the rate of hospital readmissions, and a reduction in the rate of increase in payments to hospitals and private Medicare plans are improving Medicare’s financing.
 At the same time, under the ACA, millions of Medicare beneficiaries are receiving preventive screenings and wellness visits without copayments as well as additional assistance with their prescription drug costs.

 Each year the Medicare Trustees release a report on the current status and projected condition of Medicare’s two trust funds over the next 75 years – the Hospital Insurance (HI) Trust Fund that finances Part A inpatient hospital and related care, and the Supplementary Medical Insurance (SMI) Trust Fund that finances both Part B physician and outpatient care, and Part D that pays for prescription drugs.

 Medicare Part A (HI Trust Fund) is primarily financed by payroll taxes on earnings that are paid by employees, employers and the self-employed.
 Employees and employers each pay 1.45 percent in taxes on all earnings.
 The self-employed contribute 2.9 percent, the equivalent of the combined employer and employee tax rates.